 The research employs three global magnetospheric simulation setups employing two versions of the Space Weather Modeling Framework (SWMF) Geospace model and the Vlasiator global Vlasov simulation (collaboration with University of Helsinki).
 We study the effects of kinetic processes by comparing the results between the models.

-This project falls under the following research themes
+The MAST project falls under two research themes in our group: